Now playing: Bad Apple!!

 has a frontmostApplication

-Thus, it is very tempting to get the app bundle ID directly from there:
+are even observable.
+Thus, it is very tempting to get the app bundle ID directly

 … except it doesn’t work all the time.